First Coinage Period of Kings Catherine and John of Navarre (1487-1495)

 Distribution of gold coinage output

-If we look at the accounts of the gold coins minted, we can make the following summary:
+If we look at the accounts of minted gold coins, we can make the following struck quantity summary:

 1487